nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/home_v_away.rst.txt

 =======================

 In recent years, this shift has lessened, showing greater parity between the home and the road team.
-Here, the shift is about 3 points or less rather than 4 (e.g. a home team down 20 points has about the same odds as a road team being down 17).
+Here, the shift is about 3 points or less rather than 4 (e.g., a home team down 20 points has about the same odds as a road team being down 17).
 And the shift is not as stable, with the home team advantage lessening for big comebacks.

 .. raw:: html